javalent/second-window/README.md

 # Image Window

-This plugin allows you to open an image file in your vault in a new Obsidian window.
+This plugin allows you to open a note or image file in your vault in a new Obsidian window.

-Images can be opened in this way by right-clicking on them and selecting "Open in new window", or using the "Open image in new window" command.
+Notes and images can be opened in this way by right-clicking on them and selecting "Open in new window", or using the "Open image in new window" command.

 # Installation

 ## From within Obsidian

+From Obsidian v0.9.8, you can activate this plugin within Obsidian by doing the following:

+-   Open Settings > Third-party plugin
+-   Make sure Safe mode is **off**
+-   Click Browse community plugins
-I recommend installing this plugin via [Obsidian BRAT](https://github.com/TfTHacker/obsidian42-brat).
+-   Search for this plugin
+-   Click Install
+-   Once installed, close the community plugins window and activate the newly installed plugin

 ## From GitHub